Windows Server 2008 R2 Extend Volume is greyed out

 I am trying to enlarge an existing volume via DM on a Server 2008 R2 environment.
 Disk management displays the unallocated directly behind the D: drive, but the Extend Volume is grayed out when I right-clicking C drive, anything wrong?

-In this article, I’ll introduce why Extend Volume greyed out in Server 2008 (r2) Disk Management and show you how to get out of this trouble.
+In this article, I’ll introduce why Extend Volume option is disabled in Server 2008 (r2) Disk Management and how to fix this issue easily.

 Why Extend Volume option is disabled in Server 2008